TravelMapping/HighwayData/hwy_data/LA/usala1/README.md

 LA44 is signed W-E at its east end and S-N at its north end.

+LA77 is signed along LA77 Spur, and the adjacent section of LA77 is unsigned.

 LA141's two segments are supposedly LA141-1 and LA141-2 now.
 GMSV imagery is old.

 LA1055 is not signed along LA450 or LA38 according to GMSV, so the 2 segments of LA1055 will be drafted separately.